 - External charity partner – 2019/20 to be announced in due course

 - Birmingham-based charities, community organisations, individuals and EFL charity partnerships

 Birmingham City FC Community Trust is a registered charity based at St. Andrew’s Trillion Trophy Stadium.
 The Trust by working in close collaboration with, and utilising the unique stage of Birmingham City FC, aims to break down barriers to engage, inspire and create opportunities for people, including the most vulnerable, within the communities of Birmingham and Solihull.

-Through the renowned vehicle of football and professional sport, the Trust aims to deliver positive initiatives that make an impact in the heart of the city and surrounding areas by inspiring people through:
+Through the renowned vehicle of football and professional sport, the Trust aims to deliver positive initiatives that make an impact in heart of the city and surrounding areas by inspiring people through:

 - Sports participation